Dimensional analysis: Formulation

 where a, b, c, d, e, f, g are the dimensional exponents.
 Other physical quantities could be defined as the base quantities, as long as they form a basis – for instance, one could replace the dimension (I) of electric current of the SI basis with a dimension (Q) of electric charge, since Q = TI.

 A quantity that has only b ≠ 0 (with all other exponents zero) is known as a geometric quantity.
 A quantity that has only both a ≠ 0 and b ≠ 0 is known as a kinematic quantity.
 A quantity that has only all of a ≠ 0, b ≠ 0, and c ≠ 0 is known as a dynamic quantity.

 A quantity that has all exponents null is said to have dimension one.

 The unit chosen to express a physical quantity and its dimension are related, but not identical concepts.
 The units of a physical quantity are defined by convention and related to some standard; e.g., length may have units of metres, feet, inches, miles or micrometres; but any length always has a dimension of L, no matter what units of length are chosen to express it.
 Two different units of the same physical quantity have conversion factors that relate them.
-For example, 1 in = 2.54 cm; in this case 2.54 cm/in is the conversion factor, which is itself dimensionless.
-Therefore, multiplying by that conversion factor does not change the dimensions of a physical quantity.
+For example, 1 in = 2.54 cm; in this case 2.54 cm/in is the conversion factor, which is itself dimensionless and equal to 1.
+Therefore, multiplying by that conversion factor does not change either the dimensions nor the value of the physical quantity.

 There are also physicists who have cast doubt on the very existence of incompatible fundamental dimensions of physical quantity, although this does not invalidate the usefulness of dimensional analysis.